fern-api/fern/packages/docs/docs/generators/supported.md

 title: Code generators
 ---

-Fern makes it easy to code generate SDKs, server interfaces, a Postman collection, and an OpenAPI document.
+Fern makes it easy to code generate SDKs, server interfaces, a Postman collection, and an OpenAPI spec.

 ### Generate SDKs